-"Church History at a Glance" is a chart compiled by the late Donald W. Kies (of Grace Bible Church, Elmhurst) in 1980.
+The separate handout, Church History at a Glance, is a chart compiled by the late Donald W. Kies (of Grace Bible Church, Elmhurst) in 1980.
 He beautifully depicts how Christianity evolved in its two millennia, specifically into its many factions.